Reserve components of the United States Armed Forces: Reserve vs. National Guard

-The Reserve Components of the United States Armed forces are named within Title 10 of the United States Code and include the Army National Guard, the Army Reserve, the Navy Reserve, the Marine Corps Reserve, the Air National Guard, the Air Force Reserve the Coast Guard Reserve.
+The Reserve Components of the United States Armed forces are named within Title 10 of the United States Code and include the Army National Guard, the Army Reserve, the Navy Reserve, the Marine Corps Reserve, the Air National Guard, the Air Force Reserve, and the Coast Guard Reserve.
 In practice, the use of the term reserve varies depending on the context in which it is used.
 In one context, it applies to all seven of the reserve components of the U.S. military.
 In another context, it applies to only the five reserve components directly associated with the five active duty military services but neither to the Army National Guard nor the Air National Guard.

 In most respects, the Army National Guard and Air National Guard are very similar to the Army Reserve and Air Force Reserve, respectively.
 The primary difference lies in the level of government to which they are subordinated.
 The Army Reserve and Air Force Reserve are subordinated to the federal government while the National Guards are subordinated to the various state governments, except when called into federal service by the President of the United States or as provided for by law.
 For example, the California Army National Guard and California Air National Guard are subordinated to the state of California and report to the governor of California as their commander-in-chief.

 This unique relationship descends from the colonial and state militias that served as a balance against a standing federal army, which many Americans feared would threaten states' rights.
 The portions of each state's militia subject to federal activation were organized into the present National Guard system with the Militia Act of 1903.
 The portions of a state's government sponsored militia that remain, if any, are the State Defense Force for that state.

 Besides the theoretical check on federal power, the distinction between the federal military reserves and the National Guard permits state governors to use their personnel to assist in disaster relief and to preserve law and order in times of crisis.
 The latter is permitted because the National Guard are not subject to the restrictions of the Posse Comitatus Act unless they are under federal jurisdiction.
 The restrictions, however, do apply to the four of the other five reserve components just as it does with their active duty military counterparts.